leo1oel/lmms-engine/README.md

 **LMMs-Engine:** a lean, efficient framework built to train unified multimodal model at scale.

-From Qwen LLM, VLM, LLaVA-OV, and WanVideo, to unified models like Qwen-Omni and BAGEL — plus Linear-Attn GDN and research prototypes like RAE and SiT - all under one modular system that seamlessly integrates diverse datasets and optimization strategies.

-Powered by FSDP2 multi-dim parallelism, Ulysses sequence parallel, Flash-Attention, Liger Kernels, and Native Sparse Attention (also with bonus support for the Muon optimizer for all models).

 **Efficiency Report**

 > [TBD] We will soon report the MFU metrics of following models.